-Consider the assignment $A \to boy$, $B \to nurse$ and $C \to businesswoman$ in the scene (21)a.
+Consider the assignment $A \rightarrow boy$, $B \rightarrow nurse$ and $C \rightarrow businesswoman in the scene (21)a.
 A is to the left of B, which is to the left of C; the same relations hold of the denotations in the scene, since the boy is to the left of the nurse, who is to the left of the business woman.
 Thus the relation 'is to the left of' is preserved.
-Similarly for the relation 'is taller than': C is taller than A, who is taller than B. The same relation holds of the denotations, since the businesswoman is taller than the boy, who is taller than the nurse.
+Similarly for the relation 'is taller than': C is taller than A, who is taller than B. The same relation holds of the denotations, since the businesswoman is taller than the boy, who is$ taller than the nurse.
 Thus we can say that on this assignment of values to the columns, the pictorial representation in (21) is true of (22)a.
-By contrast, it is immediate that the assignment $A \to \text{nurse}$, $B \to \text{boy}$ and $C \to \text{businesswoman}$ would fail to preserve the relation 'is to the left of', since (from our perspective) A is to the left of B in (21), but the nurse is not to the left of the boy in (22)a.
+By contrast, it is immediate that the assignment $A \rightarrow$ nurse, B \rightarrow boy and C \rightarrow businesswoman would fail to preserve the relation 'is to the left of', since (from our perspective) A is to the left of B in (21), but the nurse is not to the left of the boy in (22)a.